cyrus-/typy/README.md

     "Hello, " + x + "!"
 print(hello("World"))
 ```
-Notice that the function `hello` does not need to explicitly `return`.
-Like other functional languages, `tydy` is *expression-oriented*.
+Notice that the function `hello` does not need to explicitly `return` -- like other functional languages, `tydy` is *expression-oriented*.
 The return type, `string`, is inferred. `tydy` allows side effects, like `print`ing, anywhere (i.e. it can be considered an impure functional language in the ML tradition.)

 `tydy` code lives inside `tydy` components:
 ```python